techie-ag/techie-ag/README.md

 MSc Data Science [University of Essex](https://www.essex.ac.uk/) from Applied Biology and Biotechnology 💻

-Currently, I am building and mastering my skills in problem solving, getting data insights and properly communicating the results to stakeholders as well as acquire skills in Artificial Intelligences through :
+Currently, I am building and mastering my skills in problem solving, getting data insights and properly communicating the results to stakeholders as well as acquire skills in Artificial Intelligence.
+These are the few things to know about me:

 🔭 I recently graduated from the [Code First Girls](https://codefirstgirls.com) Nanodegree program under Data Specialization and my place was sponsored by KFC UK and Ireland.
 🌱 I’m currently learning to become and remain a valuable Data Scientist by constantly improving on my programming languauge skills from taking numerous online courses and youtube videos on coding.
 💃🏽 I'm currently an Ambassador to [Showcode's Athena Community](https://showcode.io/) and also open to helping more tech communities that may find my time valuable.
 📜 I’m currently taking a Google Analytics Course bootcamp online, as well as more courses to help with improving on my Data Visualization skills.

-📜 I'm working on my problem solving skills and learning to build a great portfolio ...
+📜 I'm working on my problem solving skills and learning to build a great portfolio

-👭 I'm open to collaborate and work on projects with any one or company. -- 🤔 I’m looking for help with mentorship and guides on becoming better at programming.
+👭 I'm open to collaborate and work on projects with any one or company.

+🤔 I’m looking for help with mentorship and guides on becoming better at programming.

-💬 Ask me about everything about Data and Personal Development, especially as a blackgirl from an underrepresented ethnicity.
+💬 Ask me about everything Data and Personal Development, especially as a blackgirl from an underrepresented ethnicity.

-📫 How to reach me: [augustaebereonuodafin@gmail.com].
+📫 I can be reached via [augustaebereonuodafin@gmail.com].
 😄 Pronouns: She/Her.
 ⚡ Fun fact: I enjoy to experiment with cooking recipes.